keystonejs/keystone/docs/pages/docs/context/overview.md

 `async images.getDataFromRef(ref)`: Given a `ref` string, taken from the `id` field of an existing image, returns an `ImageData` object.

 `async images.getDataFromStream(stream)`: Given a readable data stream, returns an `ImageData` object.
 The `mode` will be taken from `config.images.mode`, and `id` will be a `uuid` value.
 The other values will be inferred from the data stream itself.
 The contents of the stream will be written to the filesystem at `config.images.local.storagePath`.

-### Deprecated

-The following properties are deprecated and should not be used.
-They will be removed in future releases.

-`gqlNames`: A function which takes a `listKey` and returns an object containing the GraphQL query, mutation and type names related to that list.

 ## Related resources